memassist/memassist.github.io-webpack/README.md

 MemAssist Can be accessed here: [https://memassist.lezos.gr](https://memassist.lezos.gr)

 A detailed documentation of the tool will soon be available.
-Until then, you may refer to the following publication:
+Until then, you may refer to the following publication.

+## References

+For more information on MemAssist and how it works refer to:

 > [A Locality Optimizer for Loop-Dominated Applications Based on Reuse Distance Analysis](https://dl.acm.org/doi/10.1145/3398189?cid=99658696775)
 > <br />